 What is bitcoin?

 It’s a decentralised cryptocurrency and digital currency.
 Decentralised = not issued or regulated by any governments.
 Your RM was issued by Malaysian government right?
-So decentralised means that bitcoin (and any other cryptocurrencies) is not under any country.
+So decentralised means that bitcoin (and most other cryptocurrencies) is not under any country.
 The easiest way to describe bitcoin is its an ‘internet currency’.
 Imagine the internet as a country and bitcoins can be sent anywhere without geographical borders.

 Because it’s not bound by a country, you can effectively use it anywhere globally (online and offline), as long as you have access to it.

 Decentralised?
 Is it legal/Is it considered money?

 The legality of bitcoin can be debated.
 In Malaysia, it’s not considered as money at all (BNM don’t consider it legal tender).
 In some countries, the government wants to ban bitcoin or actively discourage it (Venezuala, for example, released propaganda against bitcoin).
 This Legality of Bitcoin by Country page has a good overview (though some not updated).

 Is Bitcoin halal?